robwco/workshop-marketing/lesson4.md

 <div class="reading text-2xl text-grey-darkest leading-normal max-w-md mx-auto my-4" markdown="1">

-<h1 class="leading-tight font-medium text-3xl pt-8 mt-8">My Endless Client Generator: A plug-and-play RSS feed download with all the best UX design job boards</h1>
+<h1 class="leading-tight font-medium text-3xl pt-8 mt-8">My Endless Client Generator: A plug-and-play RSS feed download with all the best UX projects</h1>

-So far in this series we've talked about changing your email strategy, shifting your mindset from scarcity to abundance and using AngelList to get startup clients.
+So far in this series we've talked about changing your lead-gen strategy, shifting your mindset, and using AngelList to get startup clients.

-Next, I'm going to show you how to take it to the next level and find thousands of high-value gigs everyday.
-Best of all it's going to happen in one place so you can check it in a few minutes each morning.
+Next, I'm going to show you how to take it to the next level and find thousands of high-value gigs.
+Best of all it's going to happen in one place, so you can do it in a few minutes each morning.

 Sound too good to be true?

-I understand you're skepticism, but we're about to put a large stake in the heart of the feast or famine fear.
+I get it.
+But make no mistake, we're about to put a large stake in the heart of the feast or famine fear.
 Forever.

 Ready?

 Me too.
-Before we jump in though, let me give you some street cred: for the past 4 years my day job has been looking at hundreds of websites, job boards, and search engines to find quality project-based gigs.
+But before we jump, let me give you some street cred: for the past 4 years my day job has been looking at hundreds of websites, job boards, and search engines to find quality project-based gigs.

 My customers (UX / frontend design firms) have made millions of dollars from the gigs I've found.
 So I'm uniquely positioned to answer a common question you've probably asked: